-We recently hosted a live, video roundtable discussion that explored new data and perspectives on the STEM talent gap as a serious potential risk to the future health and growth of our industry.
+We recently hosted a live, video roundtable discussion that explored new data and perspectives on the STEM talent gap as a serious potential risk to the future vitality and growth of our industry.
 Our experts shared thoughts on how business leaders like you can develop a workforce capable of leveraging new technologies and support talent development from early education through the career lifespan.
-Check back soon for the on-demand webinar recording.

 - New technologies are emerging at a faster pace than ever before with the potential to transform the global marketplace.

 - However, the industry’s ability to drive innovation may be hindered by a lack of experienced and diverse talent: